-- Developing next-generation hearing aids and cochlear implants to improve take-up and use; and
+- developing next-generation hearing aids and cochlear implants to improve take-up and use; and

-- Delivering hearing solutions for developed and developing countries.
+- delivering hearing solutions for developed and developing countries.

-Development of these new technologies will improve hearing in noisy environments, and overcome the need for many users to constantly manually adjust device settings for different listening situations.
+Development of these new technologies will improve hearing in noisy environments, and overcome the need for many users to manually adjust device settings for different listening situations.